-The mission of the University of North Texas' Alternative Breaks Program is to raise awareness of social issues and injustices through education and intensive service learning experiences.
-With the goal of promoting service on the local and national, students are immersed in communities that will bring to the forefront social awareness and inspire lifelong action and friendships.
+The mission of the University of North Texas' Alternative Service Breaks Program is to raise awareness of social issues and injustices through education and intensive service learning experiences.
+Students are immersed in communities that will bring to the forefront social awareness and inspire lifelong action and friendships.

-Alternative Breaks provide a variety of low cost, week long and weekend service opportunities.
-There is no more powerful service experience than when students are fully immersed in new communities and social issues.
-These opportunities not only contribute to a deeper understanding of social issues, service and community, but are often the sparks which ignite people to get involved in community service.
+Alternative Service Breaks provide a variety of low cost, week long service opportunities.
+These opportunities not only contribute to a deeper understanding of social issues, service and community, but are often the sparks which motivate people to get involved in community service.

 Appplications for Winter Break 2019 trips are now closed.
 The application for Spring Break 2019 trips is due November 2nd and can be found below.